 Solid waste management scenario in Oman is marked by lack of collection and disposal facilities.
 Solid waste, industrial waste, e-wastes etc are deposited in scores of landfills scattered across the country.
 Oman has around 350 landfills/dumpsites which are managed by municipalities.
 In addition, there are numerous unauthorized dumpsites in Oman where all sorts of wastes are recklessly dumped.

 Al Amerat landfill is the first engineered sanitary landfill in Oman which began its operations in early 2011.
-The landfill site, spread over an area of 9.6 hectares, consists of 5 cells with a total capacity of 10 million m3 of solid waste.
+The landfill site, spread over an area of 9.1 hectares, consists of 5 cells with a total capacity of 10 million m3 of solid waste.
 Each cell has 16 shafts to take care of leachate.
 All the shafts are interconnected in order to facilitate movement of leachate to the leachate pump.
 The project is part of the government’s initiatives to tackle solid waste in a scientific and environment-friendly manner.
 Being the first of its kind, Al Amerat sanitary landfill is expected to be an example for the future solid waste management projects in the country.

 Modern solid waste management facilities are under planning in several wilayat, especially Muscat and Salalah.
 The new landfills will eventually pave the way for closure of authorized and unauthorized garbage dumps around the country.
-However investments totaling Omani Rial 2.5 billion are required to put this waste management strategy into place.